The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Seeing the waterfalls flowing into Milford Sound is one of the highlights of the experience

 A popular way to see Milford Sound is through an overnight cruise, allowing you to see the fiord during the day, at sunset, and throughout sunrise.
-You can do these cruises for 1 or 2 nights, giving you sufficient time to see the fiord in a variety of light and weather.
+You can do these cruises for 1 or 2 nights, giving you sufficient time to see the fiord in a variety of daylight and weather conditions.
 They include all meals and allow you to swim or kayak in the fiord if the weather permits.
 It’s really a highlight experience in New Zealand but you need to reserve your spot in advance as there are not many companies that provide this experience.
 And if Milford Sound is fully booked, look into Doubtful Sound for the same experience in a very similar fiord.

 A Boogie Upgrade to Consider